Tailslide/BlastGateServo/README.md

      - LED will blink faster (or become solid) when sensor is optimally positioned
 * Debug Mode: Enable detailed serial output by setting DEBUG flag (enabled by default)
 * LED Test Mode: Enable by uncommenting DEBUG_LED_TEST in Configuration.h.
 Flashes each LED in sequence to verify connections.
 * Servo Test Mode: Enable by uncommenting DEBUG_SERVO_TEST in Configuration.h.
 Opens and closes a specified servo with each button press without initializing other components.
 Set TEST_SERVO_INDEX in Configuration.h to select which servo to test (1 = first servo, 2 = second servo, etc.).
 Useful for testing servo functionality and calibration.
+The system will properly handle disabled servos (pins set to -1) by controlling only the LED while skipping servo movement.

 ## Configuration
 All settings can be adjusted in Configuration.h:

 ### Basic Settings
-* Number of gates (NUM_GATES) - up to 4 supported
+* Number of gates (NUM_GATES) - up to 5 supported
 * Number of AC sensors (NUM_AC_SENSORS) - typically one per gate
 * Number of LEDs (NUM_LEDS) - typically one per gate
 * Button pin assignment (BUTTON_PIN)